oslc-op/website/content/workgroups/lifecycle-integration-patterns.md

 description = "A user group focused on finding and sharing of solutions to common lifecycle integration problems."
 +++

-This user group will define a framework to support the creation and consumption of lifecycle patterns that will enable practitioners with no knowledge of OSLC specifications to quickly locate solutions to common lifecycle integration challenges.
+This user group will define a framework to support the creation and consumption of lifecycle patterns that will enable practitioners to apply OSLC specifications and concept and quickly locate solutions to common lifecycle integration challenges.
+Experience users who have successfully appied OSLC in their environments are invited to share parts of their solution as additional patterns.